column - Man Page

 - -E, --table-noextreme columns

-Specify columns where is possible to ignore unusually long (longer than average) cells when calculate column width.
-The option has impact to the width calculation and table formatting, but the printed text is not affected.
+Specify the columns where longer-than-average content should be ignored when calculating the column width.
+The option influences width calculation and table formatting, but the printed text is not affected.

-The option is used for the last visible column by default.
+This option is active by default for the last visible column.

 - -e, --table-header-repeat